Becoming a Registered Salesperson, Broker or Brokerage

 NOTE: If you want to become a registered salesperson or broker, you must be 18 years of age, be a resident of Canada and must meet all of the requirements for registration under the Real Estate and Business Brokers Act, 2002 (REBBA 2002).

-Interested in starting a Corporate Brokerage, Partnership, Sole Proprietor or a Branch office?
+Interested in starting a Corporate Brokerage, Partnership, or a Branch office?
 Read more information before completing your application and submitting it to RECO.
+Those interested in a Sole Proprietorship can apply in MyWeb.

 Information on how to obtain a Canadian Criminal Record Check.